2022–23 Coventry City F.C. season: Matches

 On 23 June, the league fixtures were announced.

+Play-offs

+Coventry City finished 5th, in the regular season and were drawn against 4th place Middlesbrough.

 FA Cup

 The Sky Blues entered the FA Cup in the third round and were drawn at home to Wrexham.

 EFL Cup

 Coventry City were drawn at home to Bristol City in the first round.
 Due to an unplayable pitch at Coventry Building Society Arena the match was moved to Burton Albion's Pirelli Stadium.